rflandau/Orv/README.md

 We considered allowing nodes to request that a root increment its height (thus allowing a child of the same former height to join under it).

-The current design disallows this due to the cost of echoing an INCR down the tree; we want to avoid additional instances of this expense.
+The current design disallows this due to the cost of echoing an INCREMENT down the tree; we want to avoid additional instances of this expense.
 However, other implementations of Orv could allow it to make increasing the tree height easier and thus reduce the impact of the stout tree.

 #### Lazy Depth/Height Knowledge